aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xltm-to-xlsx/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLTM to XLSX in C# Online for Free" %}}

-The following example demonstrates how to convert XLTM to XLSX document format in C#.
+The following example demonstrates how to convert XLTM to XLSX in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLTM file into XLSX format.
+Follow the easy steps to convert XLTM to XLSX.
 Upload your XLTM file, then simply save it as XLSX file.
 For both XLTM reading and XLSX writing you can use fully qualified filenames.
 The output XLSX content and formatting will be identical to the original XLTM document.

 {{% /blocks/products/pf/agp/text %}}